 The Shawsheen River alternative was rated MEDIUM for the extent to which it restores, replaces, or enhances the natural resources that were injured because of the unknown probability of success.
 It was rated MEDIUM for proximity to the injured resources because, although it is located well outside of Tyngsborough, the same population of migratory fish would be addressed.
 It was rated LOW for cost-effectiveness because of the questions about the projects potential for success.
 It was rated MEDIUM for the extent the alternative would enhance the public's ability to use, enjoy, or benefit from the resource because if the project was successful a fishery would be restored to the river for the public to utilize.
 However, since the amount of habitat available is in question it is not clear how much of a run is possible.
+It was rated MEDIUM for environmental benefit to the public for the same reasons as the previous criterion.
 It was rated MEDIUM for the extent that community involvement can continue because volunteers are often used to assist in monitoring fish returns and maintaining fish ladders.
 It was rated LOW for the extent the project is expected to be successful because of the many unknowns.
 It was rated HIGH for compliance with applicable laws.

 The Concord River alternative was rated HIGH for extent to which the alternative restores, replaces or enhances the natural resources that were injured because it would restore runs of migratory fish to a large area of historical habitat.
 It was rated MEDIUM for proximity to the injured resources because, although it is located well outside of Tyngsborough the same population of migratory fish would be addressed.
 It was rated HIGH for cost effectiveness because the project is expected to be successful, and if it is successful, a substantial run of migratory fish will be restored to a large area of historical habitat.
 It was rated HIGH for the extent to which it will enhance the public's use of the resource because a fishery will be restored to a substantial area of the Concord, Sudbury, and Assabet Rivers, which will benefit the entire watershed.
+It was rated HIGH for environmental benefit to the public for the same reason as the previous criterion.
 It was rated MEDIUM for the extent of continued community involvement because volunteers are often used to monitor fish returns and maintain fish ladders.
 It was rated